Vegetable Pasta Bake

 In my mind, baked pasta dishes can often taste uninspired, bland or boring.
 Or more precisely, like it is just the results of layering together a handful of store-bought convenience ingredients.
 Not to mention the fact that a lot of pasta bakes are sorely lacking in nutritional appeal.
 Enter this easy cheesy and healthy Vegetable Pasta Bake which is none of the above!

-We also have been loving this vegetable pasta bake recipe for the fact that it is the ultimate flexitarian formula.
-It can be made as-is, or with the addition of cooked turkey or plant-based sausage.
-I have even tried it with vegan ricotta and cheese and it was a total hit!
+The flavors totally pop and it is the ultimate flexitarian formula.
+A reader request over and over!
+This veggie pasta bake can be made as-is with cooked turkey, chicken or plant-based sausage.
+I have even made it 100% plant based with vegan ricotta and cheese and it was a total hit!

 Make sure you check out our Ground Turkey Pasta Bake too!